George Kapitelli FCPA

 Strategic initiatives

-- commencement of the Learning Evolution Program
+- progressing the Learning Evolution Program

 Financial sustainability

-Table 1: overview of financial results
+Table 1: Overview of financial results

 2024 ($'000s) |